BLee8489/Password-Generator/README.md

+PASSWORD GENERATOR

-Your Task
+Your Task:
 You will create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
 The password can include special characters.
 If you’re unfamiliar with these, see this list of Password Special Characters from the OWASP Foundation.

-User Story
+User Story:
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

-Acceptance Criteria
+Acceptance Criteria:
 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria